AakashKhatu/ParallelOCR/README.md

   - save processid with index no of line.
 ### Recognize Text
   - Tensorflow
     - use CNN-RNN with CTC loss to train model on dataset .
     - (similar to SimpleHTR but optimised for printed Text)
 OR
      - use SVMs (because dataset would be relatively small)

-  - Execute
+  - use multiprocessing to execute.
-  - blob detection for letters (group vertical blobs)
+  - blob detection for letters (*group vertical groups*)
-  - pass letters to trained model
+  - pass letters to trained model.
-  - Detect spaces
+  - Detect spaces.
-  - compile Text
+  - compile Text.
-  - return text
+  - return text.
 ### Compile Page
   - arrange returned text according to index and process id
   - save as txt or pdf